 Galaxy S25 and S25+: Processor and Specs

-The Galaxy S25 series is expected to feature an overclocked Snapdragon 8 Elite, potentially operating at a peak speed of 4.47GHz.
-This should further improve the phone’s raw performance.
-The standard version outperformed all of its competitors in benchmark runs, including the iPhone 16 Pro Max’s A18 Pro, so it’s looking promising for the upcoming Galaxy flagships.
+The standard Snapdragon 8 Elite outperformed all of its competitors in benchmark runs, including the iPhone 16 Pro Max’s A18 Pro, so it’s looking promising for the new Galaxy flagships.
 We are in for massive speed gains over the Snapdragon 8 Gen 3 (For Galaxy), effectively delivering a performance boost.
+Stick around for our full Galaxy S25 review.

-The Galaxy S24 Ultra’s processor has a 1+3+2+2 CPU arrangement with a peak speed of 3.39GHz.
+For a recap, the Galaxy S24 Ultra’s processor has a 1+3+2+2 CPU arrangement with a peak speed of 3.39GHz.
 Not just a faster CPU, the Snapdragon 8 Elite also introduces Qualcomm’s custom Oryon CPU cores to its mobile processor.
 The company previously used the Oryon CPU cores in its X series PC processors.
 The Snapdragon 8 Gen 3 uses stock ARM cores.
-Hopefully, the Exynos 2500 can keep up if it powers the Galaxy S25 and S25+.

 RAM and storage upgrades are also on the cards